MassStreetAnalytics/etl-framework/Documentation/Chapter 01 - ETL Developers Guide.md

 steps.
 It should be turned into a function, but the function has not been written yet.

 1. Set empty dates to some arbitrary date.
+We recommend 99991230.

 2. Set error dates to some arbitrary date.
+We recommend 99991231.

 3. Convert remaining dates to YYYYMMDD format